 Student Teaching in Second Licensure Area Fee

-A student who is student teaching in a second licensure area is assessed an additional Preservice Teaching Fee, equivalent to the Preservice Teaching Fee paid by the Accelerated Professional Programs student.
-(See "The Accelerated Professional Programs Student" under College Expenses).
+A student who is student teaching in a second licensure area is assessed an additional Preservice Teaching Fee.
+(This charge is listed as Student Teaching Fee under College Expenses in this catalog).

 Liability